 Here’s a photo showing you the relationship of the living room to the family room.
 A pocket door leads to a little hall to the entry and to a bathroom.

 While all of the greige (it’s Agreeable Gray in the family room) and tone on tone may be too sedative for some, it’s just right for us.
 I haven’t had shelves quite like these before to style.
-I need to watch a few experts:
+I need to watch some youtubes!

 Thanks for being here with me on the evolving journey, friends.
 I love having you here.